nthachus/docker-vmachine/README.md

 Boot to [SystemRescueCD](https://www.system-rescue.org/) on an empty Virtual Machine, then execute `generate-tls.sh` on that

-- Set root password and turn-off Firewall on `SysRescue`
+- Set root password and turn-off Firewall on `SysRescue` VM

 ```bash
 # Get IP of the VM